Knicks vs. Hornets Player Props Betting Odds

 |3PM

-- The 13.7 points Randle has scored per game this season is 8.8 fewer than his prop bet over/under set for Sunday (22.5).
+- Randle's 13.7 points per game average is 9.8 fewer than Saturday's over/under.

-- Randle has knocked down two three-pointers per game, 0.5 less than his over/under in Sunday's game (2.5).
+- Randle's two made three-pointers per game is 0.5 less than his over/under in Saturday's game (2.5).

 Get Randle gear at Fanatics!